mcpanzors/eyes.storybook/README.md

     // `storybookApp` is used to modify config according to your app.
 Usually, we don't need
     // the value, but you can force it by use one of values [react, vue, react-native, angular, polymer]
-    storybookApp: null, // default is extracted from dependencies of your package.json
+    storybookApp: undefined, // default is extracted from dependencies of your package.json

     // `storybookVersion` is related to `storybookApp` and handled in the similar way, defines
     // which version of Storybook are you using, possible values [2, 3]
-    storybookVersion: null, // default is extracted from dependencies of your package.json
+    storybookVersion: undefined, // default is extracted from dependencies of your package.json

     // `storybookConfigDir` defines directory where to load Storybook configurations from.
     // The value will be passed to Storybook via `--config-dir` argument